 Table 4B Actual or Potential for Harm for Other Violations Related to Sources of Ionizing Radiation Sub-factor: Operations Category of Harm Violations 1.
-The loss of control over licensed or regulated activities, including chemical processes that are integral to the licensed or regulated activity, results in serious physical injury or loss of life.
+The loss of control over licensed or regulated activities, including chemical processes that are integral to the licensed or regulated activity, results in serious injury or loss of life.
 Very High 2.
-A system designed to prevent or mitigate a safety event is inoperable when actually required to perform its design function, and this results in serious physical injury or loss of life.
-3. Failure to use a properly prepared medical written directive as required or failure to develop, implement, or maintain procedures for medical administrations requiring a written directive as required results in serious physical injury or loss of life.
-4. Failure to have or to follow required written operating and emergency procedures results in a serious physical injury or loss of life.
-1. The loss of control over licensed or regulated activities, including chemical processes that are integral to the licensed or regulated activity, results in the substantial potential for a serious physical injury or loss of life, whether or not radioactive material is released.
-2. A system designed to prevent or mitigate a safety event is inoperable when actually required to perform its design function.
+A system designed to prevent or mitigate a serious safety event is inoperable when actually required to perform its design function, and this results in serious injury or loss of life.
+3. Failure to use a properly prepared medical written directive as required or failure to develop, implement, or maintain procedures for medical administrations requiring a written directive as required results in serious injury or loss of life.
+4. Failure to have or to follow required written operating and emergency procedures results in a serious injury or loss of life.
+1. The loss of control over licensed or regulated activities, including chemical processes that are integral to the licensed or regulated activity, results in the substantial potential for a significant injury or loss of life, whether or not radioactive material is released.
+2. A system designed to prevent or mitigate a serious safety event is inoperable when actually required to perform its design function.
 High 3.
-A programmatic failure to implement medical written directives or procedures for administrations requiring a written directive, such as a failure of the licensee's procedures to address one or more of the essential elements, or a failure to train personnel in those procedures, results in a medical event.
-4. Failure to have or to follow required written operating procedures results in a substantial potential for a serious physical injury or death.
-1. A system designed to prevent or mitigate a safety event has one of the following characteristics: (a) It is unable to perform its intended function under certain conditions (e.g., a safety system is not operable unless the required backup power is available); or, (b) It is outside design specifications to the extent that a detailed evaluation would be required to determine its operability.
-Moderate 2.
-Occurrence of a programmatic failure to implement written directives or procedures for administrations requiring a written directive.
+A substantial programmatic failure to implement medical written directives or procedures for administrations requiring a written directive, such as a failure of the licensee's procedures to address one or more of the essential elements, or a failure to train personnel in those procedures, results in a medical event.
+4. Failure to have or to follow required written operating procedures results in a substantial potential (e.g., an event did not occur, but no barriers, neither procedural nor system, including interlocks, would have prevented it, and the event was not highly unlikely to occur) for a serious injury or death.
+1. A system designed to prevent or mitigate a serious safety event has one of the following characteristics: (a) It is unable to perform its intended function under certain conditions (e.g., a safety system is not operable unless the required backup power is available); or, Moderate (b) It is outside design specifications to the extent that a detailed evaluation would be required to determine its operability.
+2. A programmatic failure occurs to implement written directives or procedures for administrations requiring a written directive.
 3. A licensee fails to secure a portable gauge as required by regulation.
-4. A failure to implement the legal requirements for radiation safety during radiographic operations.
-5. An unqualified person conducts licensed activities.
+4. A significant failure to implement the legal requirements for radiation safety during radiographic operations.